-If line 24 of Form M8 shows an amount due, you must make a tax return payment (see Payment Options below).
+If line 24 of Form M8 shows an amount due, you must make a tax return payment (see Payment Options on page 2).
 If you're not required to pay electronically, go to www.revenue.state.mn.us to create a voucher to print and submit with your check.